(We wrote these for our wedding website before getting married. You can see some of our wedding here.)

 From then on I knew I would do everything in my power to become the kind of man that Amanda would want to marry.
 It has been an amazingly fun, and at times trying two years because of the physical distance, but I am thankful for everyday that God gives us together.
 His perfect plan is truly amazing, and the gift of our relationship and engagement is more special than I could have ever imagined myself.
 The Lord truly has blessed me with the most beautiful, intelligent, funny, and most important: Godly woman I have ever met, and for that I am so thankful - it would be an exercise in futility to attempt to express it on this page.
 The future is in His hands and I am so excited to experience what he has in store for us!

 I spent my junior year of college abroad in Italia and when I got back and started the last year of school, I was continually asked what the plan was after graduation.
-I'd just say I thought I might know better after going to D.C.
-(OHH HOW TRUE THAT WAS!) - I spent the winter quarter of my senior year in Washington on an internship program through the University of California, interning at Fox News, and working on our one big assignment - a 30 page research paper and presentation.
+I'd just say I might know better after going to D.C.
+(Oh how true that was!) - I spent the winter quarter of my senior year in Washington on an internship program through UC Davis, interning at Fox News, and working on our one big assignment - a 30 page research paper and presentation.
 I decided to write on something I knew nothing about - the Iraq War and Islamic jihad.
+A nice, light, cheery subject matter, no!?
 I spent the whole quarter researching and enthralled by the religion, culture and region, all the while trying to find someone from the military to interview for it.
 One of my best friends Suzy (who was also doing the program and sharing a room with me) remembered she went to high school with Nate Warthen, who was then at the Naval Academy.
 Being the amazing friend that she is, she facebooked him after about a four year hiatus of not seeing or speaking to him to ask if he could set me up with someone to interview.
 A few Saturdays later, Suz and I were in Annapolis at the Naval Academy, sitting around one of the tables in Dry Dock, waiting for someone named "Marshall" to show up.
 Little did I know that he would be the most handsome thing I had ever seen in my life!
 I saw him through the glass before he came to our table - he was in his uniform and so tall.
 He took off his cover (hat) and was SOO strikingly handsome that I flew up from my chair and with a huge smile that I could not hide, made a beeline to him to introduce myself, immediately forgetting what he said his name was because I was so overwhelmed by him and by how hard my heart was beating!
 Wow, HELLO!
 The interview lasted about an hour, and I can tell you that we almost didn't break eye contact at all -- literally.
 I'm laughing remembering this, but I took notes staring straight into his eyes and miraculously could read the chicken scratch later that I'd blindly written.

 I asked him all about his time in Iraq and was SO impressed by how intelligent, well-spoken and passionate he was.
 There were a few things I could tell immediately: he was someone that people literally stopped to listen to when he opened his mouth; he was very loved; and he was incredibly adventurous (HUGE to me).
 I then asked him if he had ever been hurt during his tours, and he said with a knowing smile, "No, not a scratch."
 He said he was a strong believer and had a lot of people praying for him.
 I'll never forget this - "that kind of faith can move mountains."
 This already AMAZING man was now perfect to me.
 I remember the thought that came to my mind while our eyes were locked - "Yeah..I could look at this face for the rest of my life."
 WOAH - where did that come from?!
 But honestly, deep down, I just knew it.
 We got up to say goodbye and I had to crane my neck to look at him; there were about a million butterflies in my stomach from the way he was looking down at me, and I wanted to slap myself because I kept repeating, "YOU WERE PERFECT," instead of something a little more subtle like the INTERVIEW was.